 Saor, which in venetian dialect means “sapore” so taste in english, consists of a sweet and sour preparation based on onions, vinegar, pine nuts and raisins.
 This delicious dish has ancient origins.

-Lastly, fire off, pine nuts and raisins are put in.
-Finally we proceed with the preparation of the dish: a layer of saor has to be alternated with one of fried sardines, as if it was a lasagna, until the ingredients are used up.
-Saor must necessarely be prepared a couple of days in advace so the fish absorbes all the flavors and it becomes a real treat!
+Lastly, fire off, put in pine nuts and raisins.
+Finally proceed with the preparation of the dish.
+Alternate a layer of saor with one of fried sardines, as if it was a lasagna, until the ingredients are used up.
+It is better to prepare saor a couple of days in advace so the fish absorbes all the flavors and it becomes a real treat!

 Polenta in Veneto is really eaten in every possible way, but if served with schie it becomes even tastier.
 First of all, what are the schie?
 They are very small shrimp typical of the venetian lagoon.
 Despite their small size, their taste is really intense.
 You can taste them fried but the version you’re going to prefer is the boiled one.
 In fact, if boiled and seasoned with a drizzle of oil, pepper and parsley and served with hot and soft polenta, they will simply be somptuous.